High fidelity state preparation and measurement of ion hyperfine qubits with I > 1/2

 We begin our state preparation with a fast ($40~\mu$s) polarization-limited step.
 We address the $(\text{S}_{1/2}, F=2) \rightarrow (\text{P}_{1/2}, F=2)$ transition with $\pi$-polarized $493$~nm light and stroboscopically apply sidebands to address the $2 \leftrightarrow 1$ and $1 \leftrightarrow 1$ transitions (see Supplementary Materials for exact pulse sequences~\cite{SuppMats}).
 Because of the forbidden selection rule $\ket{\text{S}_{1/2}, 1, 0} \nleftrightarrow \ket{\text{P}_{1/2}, 1, 0}$, this stochastically pumps the population into the qubit $\ket{0}$ state.
-The stroboscopic pulsing prevents frequency mixing of the sidebands by the EOM which drives the unwanted $1 \leftrightarrow 2$ transition and could thus drive population out of the $\ket{0}$ state.
+The stroboscopic pulsing prevents frequency mixing of the sidebands by the EOM which would lead to unwanted driving of the $1 \leftrightarrow 2$ transition and could thus excite population out of the $\ket{0}$ state.
 This process typically achieves state preparation infidelities of $\sim 50~\mu$s) are applied to bring population into $F=2$ in preparation for another 493~nm flush pulse.
 Each cycle of this procedure should ideally transfer the errors out of $F=1, m_F=\pm 1$ with microwaves, and then redistribute those errors equally back into the $F=1$ manifold with the $493$~nm flush pulse, leading to a $1/3$ reduction in error per cycle.
-Since the microwave transitions are well separated from other transitions at our Rabi rates ($2\pi\times 10$~kHz), off-resonant excitations of the qubit state by the 493~nm enforce a more fundamental limit.
+Since the microwave transitions are well separated from other transitions ($2\pi\times 3.45$~MHz) compared to our Rabi rates ($2\pi\times 10$~kHz), off-resonant excitations of the qubit state by the 493~nm enforce a more fundamental limit.